 Points to Remember to Derive the Recursive Formula

-- Recursive functions call its own function for succeeding terms.
+- Recursive functions call their own function for succeeding terms.

 - Find out the common difference for arithmetic series and the common factor for geometric series between each term in the sequence respectively.